hbekel/keyman64/README.md

 Let's assume you have a dual-kernal adapter installed in your C64.
 These adapters usually come with a switch that controls the highest address line of the eprom und thus chooses the kernal that is seen by the C64.
-You have to drill a hole in your C64 case and mount the switch there.
+You are expected to drill a hole in your C64 case to install the switch.

-Or let keyman64 do the job and keep your case free of holes.
+Using keyman64 you can avoid drilling a hole in your precious case.

 Simply remove the switch and connect the highest address line of the eprom to one of the 16 control lines of the keyman64.
-Let's assume we're using the lowest line of the first control port (port a bit 0).
+For this example, we'll assume that we're using the lowest line of the first control port (port a bit 0).

 Create a configuration file with the following contents: